-The second half, Foxes FC dominated, but chance after chance went amiss before finally Adrian struck goal as he poked home from close range.
+In the second half, Foxes FC dominated, but chance after chance went amiss before finally, Adrian struck goal as he poked home from close range.
 2-1 to the Foxes!

 The opening ceremony kicked off with dance routines and with a young girl kicking a ball in the posts and singing ‘A Million Dreams’, symbolising hope, inspiration and vision for the youth to attain what they have set their minds upon.

 There was a choreographed procession of flag bearers, dancing and intertwining, representing the coming of the nations in unity, peace, harmony and play.